Information for architects paying their own annual retention fee.

 On occasions we have found the email can go directly to a junk or spam folder.
 If you have checked these folders and still cannot locate your certificate or receipt, you can contact us and we will look into the matter for you.

 Q16.
-Why are Direct Debit payments taken on 3 December?
+Why are Direct Debit payments taken around 3 December?

-Although the payment deadline is 31 December 2019, direct debits are collected in advance this date to give us time to resolve any payment issues that may occur.
+Although the payment deadline is 31 December 2020, Direct Debits are collected in advance of this date to give us time to resolve any payment issues that may occur.

 Q17.
 What is the best way to pay if I’m abroad?